 We welcome the bold submission of artifacts of various types (physical, digital, prosessural, performances, etc) that must be accompanied by an explanatory an notational and analytical text (2000 words including references).
 All contributions must be fully formed, whether conceptual or completed.
 All costs for shipping and main materials are to be covered by contributors.
 Curating will be selective and devised by a dynamic team.

 There is room for the creative and effective use of posters as a holistic and yet concentrated mode of communicating completed work or work in progress.
 Both aspects are welcomed but will be accompanied by formal presentations within the conference, not merely sidebar events as is often the case.
-Only very effective, clear and outstanding posters will be accepted and will be given prominence in large formats to be devised with the organisers.
-There will be no more than 20 posters accepted (max 5MB each).
+There will be no more than 20 posters accepted.
+For initial submission, please upload an A1 portait PDF poster.
+It must have legible written research text (500 words).
+Your poster needs to contain images that are analysed.
+Only very effective, clear and outstanding posters will be accepted.
+These will be given prominence in large formats to be devised with the organisers after acceptance.

 As a design research conference, we support multiple modes of communicating our inquiries.
 This format invites strongly visual presentations of research and should stretch the presentational and critical interpretative dimensions of design and related research in paper and essay forms.
 We encourage contributors to include sensorial an experimental and not only argumentative and formalist rhetorical submissions.
 Strongly designed contributions will be preferred.
 Submissions must be accessible as online documents, so that video and still images with verbal text are easily retrievable and are connected to interpretive positioning and analysis, not only description (2000 words, 5MB maximum).
 For first level submission, please use the template provided and embed visual material.